 Today, as influencer marketing coordinator at Kodiak Cakes, Lily focuses on cultivating personal relationships with her influencers — members of the Kodiak Den — in order to accurately assess whether Kodiak Cakes wants to work with them and to reinforce authentic partnerships.

-So mix up some Kodiak pancake mix, fire up the stove-top, and listen to this mini-episode filled with influencer-brand relationship advice for an effective social strategy.
+So mix up some Kodiak pancake mix, fire up the stove-top, and listen to this mini-episode of our influencer marketing podcast filled with influencer-brand relationship advice for an effective social strategy.

 - Partner with like-minded people who share your mission, and work with people who are passionate about their niche — what Kodiak Cakes likes to call their frontier.